Kevinr99089/Extended.Builder/install.md

 ---

-This step is optional, but if the applications refuse to install, it's possible that Play Protect is blocking the installation.
-In this case, and **only in this case**, follow this step.
+Disabling Play Protect is necessary if, **only if** applications refuse to be installed.

-Go to Play Store, click on your profile picture and press :
+Go to Play Store, click on your profile picture in the top right-hand corner, then click on "Manage app & device"  :

 <img src=".github/Installation/05.png">

-Click on "No harmful apps found"
+then on "No harmful apps found"

 <img src=".github/Installation/06.png">

-Click on the gear at the top right of the screen :
+Click on the settings icon In the top right-hand corner of the screen :

 <img src=".github/Installation/07.png">